developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/input/barcode/index.md

 Basic MultiBarcode params:
 * **Number of barcodes per scan-** Specifies the number of unique barcodes to be decoded with each scan session before sending the scanned data.
 This setting does not take effect if **Instant Reporting** is enabled.
 For example, if 5 is specified, the scanner does not send the data until 5 barcodes are scanned. _Default value: 5; value range: 2 to 100._
-* **Instant Reporting -** If enabled, returns each unique barcode immediately as it is decoded without waiting for the specified number of barcodes to be scanned.
-If disabled _(default)_, the decoded data is returned as a single entity after the amount of barcodes scanned reaches the specified **Number of barcodes per scan**.
+* **Instant Reporting -** Enables/Disables instantaneous reporting of unique barcodes within a scanning session (duplicates are ignored).
+If enabled, it ignores the value of **Number of barcodes per scan** and immediately reports the scanned data.
+If disabled _(default)_, the decoded data is returned as a single entity after reaching the specified **Number of barcodes per scan**.

 **MultiBarcode Notes**